Chicago Bears Poke Fun At Aaron Rodgers Following Break Up With Olivia Munn

 The Chicago Bears have taken a shot at Green Bay Packers quarterback Aaron Rodgers on Twitter, following rumors he has split from girlfriend of three years, Olivia Munn.
-After reports began to surface Friday that the pair had called it quits, the Chicago Tribune had a dig at Rodgers, posting news of the couple’s break up referring to the football star only as “Munn’s boyfriend”.
-Shortly after, the Chicago Bears sent out a tweet showing a picture of a defeated looking Rodgers, with the caption “#FridayFeeling”.
+After reports began to surface Friday that the pair had called it quits, the Chicago Tribune had a dig at Rodgers, posting news of the couple’s breakup referring to the football star only as “Munn’s boyfriend.”
+Shortly after, the Chicago Bears sent out a tweet showing a picture of a defeated looking Rodgers, with the caption “#FridayFeeling.”

-People first broke the news of the split on Friday when they cited a source close to the couple who said “They have amicably ended their relationship of three years.”
+People first broke the news of the split on Friday when they cited a source close to the couple who said: “They have amicably ended their relationship of three years.”
 The source continued, saying that the couple “remain close friends and wish nothing but the best for each other moving forward.”

 While the Bears clearly thought better of the tweet and deleted it soon after, some Green Bay Packers fans saw it as a personal attack on Rodgers, with some many fans choosing to tweet footage of the Packers claiming victory over Chicago.
 One fan simply tweeted a screenshot of the Packer’s impressive history against the Bears.

-Green Bay fans are sure to be rejoicing following news of the break up.
+Green Bay fans are sure to be rejoicing following news of the breakup.
 Munn was a vocal supporter of Rodgers and the Packer’s, regularly showing her face at the team’s games and even penning an open letter of support following the team’s loss to the Atlanta Falcons in a pivotal championship game earlier this year.
-In the letter, Munn said that she was “so proud of the team”, acknowledging that they had faced “a lot of adversity on an off the field, but had battled to get this far”.
+In the letter, Munn said that she was “so proud of the team,” acknowledging that they had faced “a lot of adversity on and off the field, but had battled to get this far.”

 ???????????????????????? #Repost @packers ・・・ Leader of the Pack. #NFCNorthChamps #GoPackGo